blockheron/gis-uwo/README.md

 3. gson version 2.10
 4. guava version 18.0
 5. The AbsoluteLayout from netbeans.external Release160
+6. The junit-platform version 1.1.0
+7. junit-jupiter version 5.6.0
+8. mockito version 4.1.0
-6. The maven-jar-plugin version 2.4
+9. The maven-jar-plugin version 2.4
-7. The maven-shade-plugin version 2.2
+10. The maven-shade-plugin version 2.2
+11. The maven-surefire-plugin version 2.19.1
 ## How to build
 1. Clone/Download the project into NetBeans
 2. Open the project